 Because every corporation has their own set of risks and coverage preferences, the cost of cyber insurance is never a “one size fits all” structure.
 Size of the business and annual revenue are also factors that affect insurance premiums.
 Industries such as health and finance are major targets, so this factor might also influence coverage and costs.

 Just like general insurance, past events also affect cost of coverage.
-If an organization has fell victim to hacking previously, the cost of coverage will likely be higher than an organization that successfully defends against threats.
+If an organization has fell victim to a cyber attack before, premiums and deductibles will likely be higher than an organization that successfully defends against threats.

 What Does Cyber Insurance Cover?